My Father's Place: History

 The venue was located on 19 Bryant Avenue in Roslyn and was formerly a car dealership, funeral parlor, bakery and bowling alley named Roslyn Bowl.
 In the wake of the AMF Bowling boom of the early 1960s, Roslyn Bowl was nearly out of business.
 To compete, the Roslyn Bowl's owner, Jay Linehan, began booking country music acts to turn the bowling alley into a music venue and promoted the new venture as the largest dance floor on Long Island.
 At the suggestion of Linehan's son, the Roslyn Bowl changed its name to My Father's Place.
 That same year, Eppy Epstein (born November 11, 1947) and Richie Hersh (born August 19, 1948) had opened a head shop in Roslyn, Never When, but was not allowed by the village to convert it into a coffee shop.
 Epstein and Hersh turned to Linehan and offered to book My Father's Place with rock acts.
 Richie Havens opened the first show at My Father's Place on May 31, 1971, to a sold out audience.

 Epstein turned to radio to promote the club and by 1972 had forged a ground-breaking deal with local FM radio station WLIR to broadcast concerts from the club.
 Many of these broadcasts have subsequently become highly sought-after bootleg recordings.
 WLIR, in turn, would become one of the most influential radio stations in the country under its revolutionary program director, Denis McNamara, by creating the format "alternative radio".

 Unlike most other clubs that highlighted one genre or one particular era of music, the variety of My Father's Place was possibly its most important trait.
 The club debuted in America most of reggae's biggest stars, helping to make the genre mainstream.
 Along with CBGB and Max's Kansas City, My Father's Place was a nurturing ground for young punk and new wave acts like The Runaways, The Ramones, Blondie, The Police, and Talking Heads.
 Country, bluegrass, and blues artists like Charlie Daniels, Linda Ronstadt, and Stevie Ray Vaughan performed early in their careers, while artists like James Brown, B.B.
 King, Johnny Winter and Bo Diddley played in the twilight of theirs.

 Development pressures led to the village of Roslyn closing down the club on May 3, 1987, with a final performance by the band Tower of Power.
 WLIR would close later the same year.
 In 2010 a photo book documenting the history of the club, Fun and Dangerous, was published.
+That year, My Father's Place became the first venue inducted into the Long Island Music Hall of Fame.
 In November 2017, Epstein reached an agreement with the 935 Lakshmi Corporation, the new owners of the Roslyn Hotel (formerly the Roslyn Claremont Hotel), to open a new club in their ballroom.